-1.0 DEFINITIONS
+1.0 DEFINITIONS 1.1 For the purposes of this standard the following definitions shall apply- 1.1.1 "Authority" means the Grenada Tourism Authority established pursuant to section 3 of the Act.
+1.1.2 "Apartment" means any furnished premises in which- (a) sleeping accommodation and self-catering facilities are provided in self-contained units; and (b) a charge is made for accommodation provided 1.1.3 "Guest" means any person received into a hotel, or guesthouse, for the purpose of partaking in food or drink, or using sleeping accommodations or other services provided by the establishment.
+1.1.4 "Guesthouse" means any premises in which- (a) sleeping accommodation is provided in bedrooms; and (b) a charge is made for the accommodation provided.
+1.1.5 "Hotel" means any building or group of buildings contiguous to each other or not and the grounds appurtenant thereto that operate as one business venture in which-

-- 1.1 For the purposes of this standard the following definitions shall apply- - 1.1.1 Authority means the Grenada Tourism Authority established pursuant to section 3 of the Act. - 1.1.2 Apartment means any furnished premises in which- - (a) sleeping accommodation and self-catering facilities are provided in three or more self-contained units; and - (b) a charge is made for accommodation provided - 1.1.3 Guest means any person received into a hotel, or guesthouse, for the purpose of partaking in food or drink, or using sleeping accommodations or other services provided by the establishment. - 1.1.4 Guesthouse means any premises in which- - (a) sleeping accommodation is provided in three or more bedrooms; and - (b) a charge is made for the accommodation provided. - 1.1.5 Hotel means any building or group of buildings contiguous to each other or not and the grounds appurtenant thereto that operate as one business venture in which- - (a sleeping accommodation is provided in ten or more bedrooms; - (b) meals are served to guests and non-residents; and
+more bedrooms;